📊 Evaluations

 🖼️ IV.
 Scene Understanding Performance

-Below evaluations show the performance of vS-Graphs in terms of scene understanding.
-The results are presented in the form of reconstructed maps enriched with building components (i.e., walls and ground surfaces).
-These building components are later used to infer the structural elements of the environment (i.e., rooms and floors).
+The results are in the form of reconstructed maps enriched with building components, which are later used to infer the structural elements of the environment.

 Detected / Real Precision Recall